ArchivesServer/archivesserver.github.io/index.md

 This Archives Server explores these corps and their most visionary innovations.
 It explores what technological advances and extraterrestrial expansion mean to a human population that no longer resides exclusively on Earth.
 And it explores the question of what it means to be human in a world filled with clones, bioroids, and other forms of artificial intelligence.

-## It Is the Future.
+## It is the Future.
 The World Changed.
 People Did Not.

 The not-too-distant future detailed within this server features technology that may appear miraculous by present-day standards, but as with much of the best science fiction, the setting consistently aims toward the plausibility that originates from a seed of truth.